The New 52: Sales

 Pre-orders for Justice League #1 exceeded 200,000 copies.
 Justice League #1 has been sent back to press at least four times and all of The New 52's first issue titles sold out by September 24, 2011.
 For the month of September 2011, DC had eight of the top ten comic books, in spite of Marvel's heavily publicized replacement Ultimate Spider-Man, Miles Morales debuting in that title the same month.
 Justice League #1 was the top selling comic book in 2011.

 Writer Warren Ellis was unimpressed with the relaunch's sales, stating that it garnered DC a half-point lead in dollar share and a five-point lead in units sold over Marvel Comics.
-Ellis also pointed out that the units DC sold are returnable.
+Ellis also pointed out that the units DC sold were returnable.

-Columnist Heidi MacDonald stated that while the market share comparisons are correct, the sales figures for single issue books do not take into account the fact that returnable comics are downgraded by approximately 10%, and that DC's sales are about that amount lower than the actual sales, in order to allow for potential returns.
-MacDonald opined that while the sellouts and reprintings make returns unlikely, the sales will remain 10% lower throughout the period the books can be returned, which will last through December, and that actual sales would be adjusted for this factor in Diamond Comic Distributors' end of year figures.
+Columnist Heidi MacDonald stated that, while the market share comparisons were correct, the sales figures for single issue books did not take into account the fact that returnable comics were downgraded by approximately 10%, and that DC's sales were about that amount lower than the actual sales, in order to allow for potential returns.
+MacDonald opined that while the sellouts and reprintings made returns unlikely, the sales would remain 10% lower throughout the period in which the books could be returned, which lasted through December 2011, and that actual sales would be adjusted for this factor in Diamond Comic Distributors' end of year figures.

 Writer and ComicMix columnist Glenn Hauman wrote that relying solely on Diamond's numbers, to the exclusion of newsstand, overseas and digital sales, does not provide a complete measure of the relaunch's success.
-Hauman emphasized that the infinite long-term availability of digital editions will mean that sales will continue on the books for weeks and months afterwards, and that the market share for that market is uncertain.
+Hauman emphasized that the infinite long-term availability of digital editions meant that sales would continue on the books for weeks and months afterwards, and that the market share for that market was uncertain.

 By December 2011, Marvel Comics regained the top spot for market share in both dollars and units.
 In April 2013, DC's unit share fell below 28%, but rose to a 45.17% market share in September due to high orders for Villain Month.
 It fell back to 30.77% by January 2014.